obiuniq: dereplicate sequence data sets

 cannot be meaningfully combined across merged reads.

-obiuniq -c sample --no-singleton reads.fastq -o out_no_singleton.fastq
+obiuniq -c sample reads.fastq > out_per_sample.fasta

 >seq001 {"count":3,"primer":"p1","sample":"s1"}